bradleyq/light_painter/README.md

   </tr>
 </table>

-## Design
+## Design and Performance
 This shader is composed of multiple passes in three main stages: finding light centers, constructing search tree, and computing final lighting per pixel.
-Performance is achieved through the idea of using shading passes to store point light information in a designated strip on the screen.
-This allows for minimal accesses during the final rendering pass, letting performance scale linarly with number of lights.
+Performance is achieved through use of shading passes to store point light information in a designated strip on the screen.
+This allows for vastly reduced texture accesses during the final rendering pass, resulting in performance that scales linarly with number of lights.
 In most cases, the performance hit induced by armor stands will outweigh the performance hit of the lights.

 ## Usage
 See License.md for license info.
 This utility is a resourcepack + datapack combo.
 Installation of the datapack is not strictly required, but it is useful for ease of use.